kobotoolbox/kobo-install/readme.md

 The purpose of the script is to install `KoBoToolbox ` in minutes without messing with configuration files.
-It prompts the user to answer some questions to create configuration files automatically and to start docker containers based on `kobo-install` branch of `kobo-docker` [repository](https://github.com/kobotoolbox/kobo-docker "").
+It prompts the user to answer some questions to create configuration files automatically and to start docker containers based on [`kobo-docker`](https://github.com/kobotoolbox/kobo-docker "").

 ## Warning
-If you have already installed `KoBoToolbox` with `kobo-docker` from `master` branch, databases are not compatible and and docker images (`PostgreSQL`, `MongoDB`) are not the same.
+If you have already installed `KoBoToolbox` with `kobo-docker` prior March 2019, databases are not compatible and and docker images (`PostgreSQL`, `MongoDB`) are not the same.
-`kobo-install` won't be able to start the app.
+**`kobo-install` won't be able to start the app.**